Data Update Frequency

 Donations are welcome.
 However are not required by any means.
 You can use this website completely for free.

 All received funds will be used for Coinparator server hosting/database hosting/domain registration/marketing & propagation/legal fees only.
-Developers will never use donations for their own benefit.
+Developer will never use donations for their own benefit.

 Source of Current Rates